Overview

 - Step 5: General assessors review the applications, assessments and rejoinders in addition to conferring with co-Carriages prior to submitting a final score for each application

-- Step 6: General assessors convene at a Selection Meeting to discuss and determine funding recommendations for submission to the ARC CEO
+- Step 6: General assessors convene at a Selection Advisory Committee (SAC) meeting to discuss and determine funding recommendations for submission to the ARC Board or the Minister for Education (only for designated programs under the ARC Act)